 Fluoride Bans and Food Safety Doubts — The Monitor April 10, 2025 Page This Monitor covers how fears about fluoride as a neurotoxin are impacting public health and how trust in food safety is eroding following the USDA’s disbandment of two food safety panels.
 It also discusses approaches to addressing false information and the accuracy of AI chatbots compared to search engines.

-Bird Flu Knowledge, Misleading Claims About Measles Prevention, and Health Content Restrictions — The Monitor March 27, 2025 Page This volume examines beliefs about bird flu and the false promotion of vitamin A as a measles prevention.
-It also covers social media content moderation and the misrepresentation of a study on gender-affirming care.
-Lastly, it explores when people prefer AI chatbots over humans for health information.
+Bird Flu Knowledge, Misleading Claims About Measles Prevention, and Health Content Restrictions — The Monitor March 27, 2025 Page This volume features findings on beliefs about bird flu from KFF’s latest Tracking Poll on Health Information and Trust, as well as the false promotion of vitamin A as a preventative for measles.
+The Monitor also shares developments in content moderation on social media and how a study about mental health after gender-affirming care is misrepresented to make false claims about health care for transgender and non-binary people.
+Additionally, this volume explores when people prefer to use an AI chatbot, instead of a person, for health information.

 COVID Vaccine Concerns and Claims About Ivermectin as Cancer Treatment — The Monitor March 13, 2025 Page This volume covers recent claims about COVID vaccine safety after a new study describes a rare condition it calls “post-vaccination syndrome” (PVS).
 It also investigates the false claim that ivermectin can treat cancer and highlights the re-emergence of concerns online about Gardasil, and its alleged mortality rate.